mariusfacktor/image-tile-mosaic/README.md

 ## Usage

 Set the fields in the top of image_tile_mosaic.py to change the block size or resize the images.
+Then run the script.
+The first argument should the the target image and the next arguments should be any number of source images.

 ```
 python image_tile_mosaic.py target.jpg source1.jpg source2.jpg source3.jpg